huysentruitw/SapNwRfc/README.md

 This cross-platform library allows you to call SAP NetWeaver RFC functions from .NET 5, .NET Core and the .NET Framework.

-Supported operating systems: Windows, Linux and macOS.
+The library is fully tested and production ready.
+Supported operating systems are Windows, Linux and macOS.

 Also supports connection pooling for more complex applications, see [below](#connection-pooling).